Straight Outta Compton: Content

 Reflecting in 2002, Rolling Stone writer Jon Caramanica calls the album a "bombastic, cacophonous car ride through Los Angeles' burnt-out and ignored hoods".
 In a contemporary review, rather, Mark Holmberg, in the Richmond Times-Dispatch, calls it "a preacher-provoking, mother-maddening, reality-stinks" album that "wallows in gangs, doping, drive-by shootings, brutal sexism, cop slamming and racism".
 Newsweek wrote, "Hinting at gang roots, and selling themselves on those hints, they project a gangster mystique that pays no attention to where criminality begins and marketing lets off."
 Even when depicting severe and unprovoked violence, the rappers cite their own stage names as its very perpetrators.
 By their sheer force, the album's opening three tracks—"Straight Outta Compton", "Fuck tha Police", and "Gangsta Gangsta"—signature songs setting N.W.A's platform, says AllMusic album reviewer Steve Huey, "threaten to dwarf everything that follows".

-First, the title track, smearing and menacing civilians and police, men and women, while women receive gruff sexual advances, too, even threatens to "smother your mother".
+First, the title track, contains a barrage of anti-police rhetoric, threats of gun violence and invective against scheming women.
 Then, after a skit of the police put on criminal trial, "Fuck tha Police", alleging chronic harassment and brutality by officers, singularly threatens lethal retaliation.
 "Gangsta Gangsta" depicts group outings to carouse with women while slurring unwilling women and assaulting men, whether confrontational troublemakers, innocent bystanders, or a driver who, fleeing the failed carjacking, gets shot at.
 "8 Ball" is dedicated to the 40 oz bottles of malt liquor, Olde English 800.
 "Express Yourself", written by Cube and rapped by Dre, incidentally scorns weed smoking—already proclaimed by Cube in "Gangsta Gangsta" as his own, chronic practice—which allegedly causes brain damage, a threat to the song's optimistic agenda, liberal individuality.
 "I Ain't tha 1" scorns spending money on women.
 "Dopeman" depicts the crack epidemic's aftermath.
-Closing the album, "Something 2 Dance 2" is upbeat.
+Closing the album, "Something 2 Dance 2" is upbeat high-octane electro outro track.

 The term "gangsta rap", soon to arise in journalism, had not been coined yet.
 According to Ice Cube, the rappers themselves called it "reality rap".
 Indicting N.W.A as its leading example, journalist David Mills, in 1990, acknowledges, "The hard-core street rappers defend their violent lyrics as a reflection of 'reality'.
 But for all the gunshots they mix into their music, rappers rarely try to dramatize that reality" empathetically.
 "It's easier for them to imagine themselves pulling the trigger."
 Still, the year before, Bud Norman, reviewing in the Wichita Eagle-Beacon, assesses that on Straight Outta Compton, "they don't make it sound like much fun".
 In Norman's view, "They describe it with the same nonjudgmental resignation that a Kansan might use about a tornado."
 Steve Huey, writing for AllMusic, considered that "Straight Outta Comptons insistent claims of reality ring a little hollow today, since it hardly ever depicts consequences.
 But despite all the romanticized invincibility, the force and detail of Ice Cube's writing makes the exaggerations resonate."